 The knowledge base is extensive enough, covering both basic and advanced topics.
 On the other hand, some articles found there could be slightly updated.
 They won’t mislead you, but sometimes the used screenshots come from the old Bluehost interface which makes the tutorials more difficult to follow.

 All in all, Bluehost support is okay.
 There will always be some agents who either don’t take their jobs seriously or are overworked.
 Nonetheless, you’ll be able to find professionals who know what they are doing too.
 Meanwhile, the knowledge base needs some updates but is still good to use.

 Bluehost for business

-Bluehost might not be the fastest or the cheapest of them all, but it sure has a unique advantage – being very business savvy with multiple tools to help the owners out.
+Bluehost might not be the fastest or the cheapest of them all, but it sure has a unique advantage – being very business-oriented hosting with multiple tools to help the owners out.
 That includes excellent scalability options and a marketing suite with Google ads integration in the dashboard, Google My Business, and SEO help.